How soon should I book in for a trial?

 Will the makeup last all day?

 As artists, its our job to make sure that you will get the most out of your makeup.
 If necessary I can use oil free primers, corrective concealers with anti-shine setting powders – all this to ensure your makeup will last hours.
 However, depending on your skin type it will be different for everybody.
-It is a good idea to purchase a lipstick to touch up with you on the day, or I can give you a sample lippy pot with your chosen lipstick for a couple of applications use.
+It is a good idea to purchase a lipstick to touch up with you on the day, or I can give you a lippy pot with your chosen lipstick for a couple of applications use.

 Im wanting my hair out, will it drop?

 Honestly, it depends, some hair will hold curl better than others, but by now you most likely already know whether hair out will be your friend on your wedding day.
 Still there is a lot you can do to make sure it will hold the curl, and generally will take about as long as styling an up style – lots of prepping involved with heat styling sprays, hot roller set, hot tongs, pincurled up and set for hours are some of the tricks I use to make curls stick.

 Do you attach the veil?

-Yes, I like to hang around until everyone is in their dresses, attach the veil and make sure everyone is looking perfect, making those final adjustments just before you head out the door.
+Yes, I like to stay until everyone is in their dresses, attach the veil and make sure everyone is looking perfect, making those final adjustments just before you head out the door.